 7. Do I need any equipment?

 No. If you have your own equipment, then great, but all of the tracks we visit supply safety helmets, overalls, gloves and seat inserts.
-The club also has a very limited collection of equipment including gloves and overalls.
-Having said that, any extra “non-standard” equipment you may want, such as rib protectors, knee protectors, neck supports, helmet balaclavas etc. have to be supplied by you.
+Any extra “non-standard” equipment you may want, such as rib protectors, knee protectors, neck supports, helmet balaclavas etc. have to be supplied by you.

 8. Do I need a driving/racing license for any events?

 No driving license or provisional driving license is required for any of the motor racing that we do.
-We also do not currently take part in any form of motorsport which requires you to have taken an Association of Racing Kart Schools (ARKS) test, a British Association of Rally Schools (BARS) test, or to be the holder of any type of MSA racing license.
+We also do not currently take part in any form of motorsport which requires you to have taken an Association of Racing Kart Schools (ARKS) test, a British Association of Rally Schools (BARS) test.

 9. What do I need to wear/bring to an event?